woodbrettm/dev-playgrounds/nginx/README.md

 This playground keeps the container running even when NGINX has stopped.
 Useful for debugging.
 NGINX is set to run in the foreground.

-Open localhost on port 8080 to view.

 https://www.cyberciti.biz/faq/nginx-linux-restart/

 ```bash
 nginx -h # for help
 ```

-To Start, Run:
+To Start, run the script and open port 8080 on localhost.

 ```bash
 bash nginx.sh